-The late XIII century Gothic church, decorated with splendid stained glass windows by Guillaume de Marcillat, houses the beautiful fresco of Santa Maria Maddalena by Piero della Francesca (1460).
+The late XIII century Gothic church, decorated with splendid stained glass windows made by Guillaume de Marcillat, houses the beautiful fresco of Santa Maria Maddalena made by Piero della Francesca (1460).

-It was the seat of the Bishop of Arezzo from the 3rd century until 1986, and from 1986 onwards of the present Bishop of Arezzo-Cortona-Sansepolcro.
+It was the site of the Bishop of Arezzo from the 3rd century until 1986, and from 1986 onwards of the present Bishop of Arezzo-Cortona-Sansepolcro.

 Madonna del Conforto is a picture of St. Mary which, according to Christian tradition, would have been subject of a miracle happened in Arezzo the 15th February 1796.
 The picture was hanging on the wall of a basement or a tavern while a terrible earthquake hit the city.
 A lot of people started praying in front of the picture.
 The picture became suddenly really bright and the earthquake came to an end.
 From that moment the picture of Madonna del Conforto has been celebrated every 15th of February of the year.
 In 1993 the picture was declared patron of Arezzo by the Pope.

 Opening hours: open every day from 7.00 am to 12.30 pm and from 3 pm to 6.30 pm.
 Address: Piazza Duomo, 1, 52100 Arezzo AR

 2.3 Santa Maria della Pieve